Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: Introduction

-By some algebraic argument, we can transfer the calculation of these two vital invariants of the special fiber ring $\calF(I_{\calD})$ to that of the associated Stanley--Reisner ring $\KK[\Delta(\calD)]$; see \Cref{Cor:Fib-SR}.
-Notice that the vertex-decomposability of the associated Stanley--Reisner complex $\Delta(\calD)$ provides naturally a short exact sequence, on which both invariants work nicely; see \Cref{rmk:alg}.
-Therefore, one can quickly extract an algorithm for calculating the regularity and multiplicity of the special fiber ring $\calF(I_{\calD})$ associated to the three-dimensional Ferrers diagram $\calD$.
-Although we didn't perform a serious comparison, an unoptimized python script using this algorithm easily outruns the formal direct calculation by \texttt{Macaulay2} \cite{M2} for this purpose.
+By some algebraic argument, we can transfer the calculation of these two vital invariants of the special fiber ring $\calF(I_{\calD})$ to those of the associated Stanley--Reisner ring $\KK[\Delta(\calD)]$; see \Cref{Cor:Fib-SR}.
+Notice that the vertex-decomposability of the associated Stanley--Reisner complex $\Delta(\calD)$ provides naturally a short exact sequence, on which both invariants behave nicely; see \Cref{rmk:alg}.
+Therefore, one can quickly extract an algorithm for calculating {the reduction number} of $I_\calD$ as well as the regularity and multiplicity of the special fiber ring $\calF(I_{\calD})$ associated with the three-dimensional Ferrers diagram $\calD$.

-When the given three-dimensional Ferrers diagram $\calD=[a]\times[b]\times[c]$ is in full rectangular shape, we provide clean formula for the regularity and multiplicity of the special fiber ring in Section 4.
-On the other hand, we are unable to draw out any elegant formula giving the direct outcome of the regularity or multiplicity for the general case.
-Even for the multiplicity in the two-dimensional case, the formula given in \cite[Corollary 5.6]{MR2457403} is already highly entangled; see also \Cref{reg-2d}.
-Therefore, the main object of this paper is to give reasonable upper bound for these two invariants.
+When the given three-dimensional Ferrers diagram $\calD=[a]\times[b]\times[c]$ is in a full rectangular shape, we provide a clean formula for {the reduction number,} the regularity, and the multiplicity of the special fiber ring in Section 4.
+On the other hand, we do not intend to give a closed formula for them in the general case.
+Even for the multiplicity in the two-dimensional case, the formula given in \cite[Corollary 5.6]{MR2457403} is already highly entangled.
+Therefore, the main object of this paper is to give combinatorically reasonable upper bounds for these two invariants.